 - Plug the external hard drive into your Windows PC.

 - Open the Start menu and search for Disk Management.

 - Select the search result, and the Disk Management utility will launch.
 In the left sidebar, you should see your hard drive and its partitions.

 - Select the drive which you want to be made into a partition.
 Right-click the Windows partition and select Shrink partition.

 - In the Format dialog box, under File System, select the desired file system (NTFS).
 Click OK and complete the format process.

 The chances of losing data in this scenario are comparatively high if anything goes wrong in formatting.
 It is recommended to have a backup of your data before performing this action.
-If you don’t have a backup you will need a professional hard drive recovery software to recover your lost or formatted data.
+If you don’t have a backup, you will need professional hard drive recovery software to recover your lost or formatted data.

-- Quick Format - Quick format is a feature in which the Windows allows the user to format the disk or partition.
+Quick Format - Quick format is a feature in which Windows allows the user to format the disk or partition.
 Know more on how to perform quick format and recover data after quick format here.

 Yes, you can format an unallocated external hard drive to make it compatible with both Mac and Windows systems.
 By formatting the unallocated drive with a file system that is supported by both operating systems, such as exFAT or FAT32, you can ensure that the drive can be accessed and used seamlessly on both Mac and Windows computers.
 However, it's important to note that formatting will erase any existing data on the drive, so it's crucial to back up any important files before proceeding with the formatting process.

 Yes, you can use NTFS on Mac only in read-only mode, and it cannot write or overwrite any of these files.